julianotech/Pokedex/README.md

 - Git - Open source distributed version control system designed to handle everything from small to very large projects

 - GitHub - Web-based hosting service for version control using git

-- Genymotion - Android emulator that has been designed to test products within a safe, virtual environment

 # 🔧 Support